silemi5/4A-fercartem/README.md

 # 4A-fercartem
-A repository as a partial requirement for CSIT143 (IT Elective 2).
+A repository for CSIT143 (IT Elective 2: Game Development).

 # Getting Started
 None yet.